UtrechtUniversity/yoda-clienttools/README.md

 ```

 The following parameters are available:
 - `ca_file` : the name of the local Certificate Authority (CA) file, which is used to verify the Yoda server's identity.
-It uses the
+If no CA file is configured,
-   CentOS / RHEL CA File location by default.
+   the tools try to find the CA file in the default locations of Ubuntu/Debian, RedHat/AlmaLinux and Yoda.
 - `default_yoda_version`: the Yoda client tools need to know the Yoda version running on the server.
 This version can be provided when running a tool
    using the `--yoda-version` parameter.
 When this parameter is not provided, the tools use the default version specified in the configuration file, or
    `1.8` if no default version is configured.